lqc/thinkcspy/source/functions.rst

 we wrote ``draw_square`` because we wanted it to execute a sequence of steps that caused the turtle to draw.

-Functions that return values are called **fruitful functions** in this course.
+A function that returns a value is called a **fruitful function** in this book.
-In many other languages, a chunk that doesn't return a value is called a **procedure**, but we will stick here with the Python way of also calling it a function, or if we want to stress it, a *non-fruitful* function.
-(Would the term *barren function* be easier?)
+The opposite of a fruitful function is **void function** --- one that is not executed for its resulting value, but is executed because it does something useful.
+(Languages like Java, C#, C and C++ use the term "void function", other languages like Pascal call it a **procedure**.)

 How do we write our own fruitful function?
 In the exercises at the end of chapter 2 we saw the standard formula for compound interest, which we'll now write as a fruitful function: